darioielardi/twirk/PROTOCOL.md

 ### Responses

 The **Response-Headers** are just normal HTTP response headers.
-The Twirp wire protocol uses the following headers.
+The twirk wire protocol uses the following headers.

 * **Content-Type** The value should be either "application/protobuf" or "application/json" to indicate the encoding of the response